AnkithSVaidya/LinkedIN-Clone/README.md

 # LinkedIN-Clone

-Please click on the file link to get a detailed Readme instructions regarding the project
+Please click LinkedIn-Clone-main to get a detailed Readme instructions regarding the project